Rimal

-Rimal or Remal (حي الرمال) is an upscale neighborhood in Gaza City located 3 km from the city center.
-Situated along the coastline, it has been considered the most prosperous neighborhood of Gaza.
-The main street that runs through Gaza, Omar Mukhtar Street runs northwest–southeast in the district and the main coastal road, Ahmad Orabi/Rasheed Street northeast-southwest.
-Rimal is currently divided into the city districts of Southern Rimal and Northern Rimal.
+Rimal or Remal (حي الرمال) is a neighborhood in Gaza City located 3 km from the city center.
+Situated along the coastline, it was considered the most prosperous neighborhood of Gaza.
+The main street that runs through Gaza, Omar Mukhtar Street, runs northwest–southeast in the district and the main coastal road, Ahmad Orabi/Rasheed Street, northeast-southwest.
+Rimal is divided into the city districts of southern Rimal and northern Rimal.
+The neighborhood is the site of multiple government ministries and has been severely damaged during the ongoing Gaza war.